 The Edmond Genealogical Society (EGS) was established in September, 1991, with 78 charter members by December 31, 1991.
 We meet monthly at the LDS Church in Edmond , OK.

 Our purpose, as stated in the EGS Constitution, adopted in December, 1991:

 We are here to encourage the science of genealogy; to help others gather genealogical information; and to preserve, protect and publish information of importance.
 We are here to serve visitors as well as our members.

 Web site overview:

-Walt Stoyanoski, EGS and OGS Member, will present his program at the Monday, February 18th meeting of the Edmond Genealogical Society.
-The meeting begins at 6:30 p.m. at the Edmond Church of Jesus Christ of Latter-Day Saints, 1315 East 33rd Street.
+Andre' Head will present "The Boley Farmers and the Merchants Bank Robbery" at the Monday, August 19th meeting of the Edmond Genealogical Society (EGS).
+The meeting begins at 6:30 p.m. at the Edmond Church of Jesus Christ of Latter-Day Saints (LDS), 1315 East 33rd St., in Edmond.

 The EGS meets on the third Monday evening of each month, with speakers on subjects of interest to genealogists and historians.
 Membership is open to anyone interested in historical or genealogical research.